RJVB/Rubicon/README.md

 ## sem_timedwait

-The function **sem_timedwait** exists in most Linux implementations but because it is a rather new addition to the POSIX pthreads specification it does not exists everywhere and macOS is no exception.
+The function **sem_timedwait** exists in most Linux implementations but because it is a rather new addition to the POSIX pthreads specification it does not exist everywhere and macOS is no exception.
 However, because it's a very handy function, [Keith Shortridge](https://www.aao.gov.au/science/research/staff/Keith%20Shortridge "Keith Shortridge, AAO") from the Australian Astronomical Observatory (AAO) has created an implementation